-The SCPF offers financial and educational support for culturally significant programming and initiatives coordinated by students, faculty, and staff on campus.
+The Student Cultural Programming Fee (SCPF) offers financial and educational support for culturally significant programming and initiatives coordinated by students, faculty, and staff on campus.
 The purpose of SCPF is to advance cultural awareness and social justice education, and promote diversity, equity, and inclusion throughout campus.
 Events must be free to the entire campus.

 Any student organization affiliated with the University of Illinois and/or university program or department may apply for funding from the SCPF.
 For more details, see the full funding guidelines.

 The Student Cultural Programming Fee Staff Advisory Team is comprised of a Staff Advisor, the Director of the Office of Inclusion and Intercultural Relations (OIIR), and an Accounting Associate.
 Each of these advisory team members will be employees who serve in a professional capacity within the Office of the Vice Chancellor for Student Affairs.
 When feasible, a graduate student employed by the Office of Inclusion and Intercultural Relations will serve as additional support for the Student Advisory Board, as well as the Staff Advisory Team.